 2020-21 SAT Score Release by Test Dates

-The chart below shows when you'll be able to see your SAT scores for each test date in the 2018-19 testing year.
+The chart below shows when you'll be able to see your SAT scores for the rest of the 2019-20 testing year.
 These score release dates have all been confirmed by the College board, but we've calculated them based on past years' score releases and will update as more information becomes available.

 As you'll see in the chart, for each of these test dates (except June 5th), you'll get your multiple-choice results just 13 days after you take the SAT, and your Essay score (if you took it) two to five days after that.

 Your SAT score results will be sent to the colleges you indicated within 10 days of you getting your scores.
 However, for the June test day, you'll have to wait about five weeks before receiving your multiple-choice results.